afsc-assessments/ebswp_2023/doc/EBSpollock.md

 \ref{fig:mod_fsh_age}).

-Bottom-trawl survey selectivity (Fig. \ref{fig:mod_bts_sel}) and fits to the numbers of age 2 and older pollock indicate that the model predicts fewer pollock than observed in the 2014 and 2015 survey but slightly more than observed in the 2012, 2013 and in 2016--17 (Fig. \ref{fig:mod_bts_biom}).
+Bottom-trawl survey selectivity (Fig. \ref{fig:mod_bts_sel}) and fits to the pollock biomass index indicate that the model predicts fewer pollock than observed in the 2014 and 2015 survey but slightly more than observed in the since then (Fig. \ref{fig:mod_bts_biom}).
 The pattern of bottom trawl survey age composition data in recent years shows a decline in the abundance of older pollock since 2011.
 The 2006 year-class observations are below model expectations in 2012 and 2013, partly due to the